creek-service/aggregate-template/README.md

 # Aggregate template

-Intended for use by people wanting to use Creek in their own project.
+This repository is intended as a template for anyone wanting to use Creek when writing microservices.

-Use this template repo to create your own aggregate repos, or as the basis for your own customised template repo for use in your project.
+It is not a requirement that Creek based microservices use this template.
+However, the template sets up a lot of boilerplate code for you.
+Organisations and individuals wanting to build their microservice echo system using Creek may want to create their own aggregate template, using this template as a starting point.

 ## Modules

 The template comes with the following modules:

 * **[api](api)**: defines the public api of the aggregate, i.e. the service descriptor and associated types.
-* **[ids](ids)**: defines type safe wrappers around simple id types.
 * **[services](services)**: defines all the services in the aggregate, i.e. service descriptors and their associated types.
 * **[example-service](example-service)**: an example Kafka Streams microservice.